Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game8_clue_analysis.md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 2/5
+### Misinformed Clues: 3/5
-**Fair - Below expectations**
+**Good - Meets requirements**

-The misinformed clues are too vague.
-While factually true for all options, they don't offer enough shared specificity to create productive ambiguity.
-They are almost too generic to be useful in a game context for misdirection.
+These clues are true for all three options as they are all biographies or autobiographical accounts of individual journeys.
+They create ambiguity by focusing on the general concept of 'life experiences' and 'personal growth' without providing distinguishing details, making them factually accurate for each choice.

 ✅ Strengths:
 - Attempt to create ambiguity